abiodunadedokun/portfolio-projects/README.md

    - **Key Insight**: Sales steadily increased over the years, with **June consistently showing the highest sales**, likely driven by seasonal promotions. **January and February** showed the lowest sales, suggesting a post-holiday slowdown.

 #### b. **Product Performance by Coffee Type**
-   - A bar chart displaying sales by coffee type (e.g., Arabica, Robusta, Liberica, Excelsa).
+   - A slicer displaying sales by coffee type (e.g., Arabica, Robusta, Liberica, Excelsa).
    - **Key Insight**: **Arabica and Robusta** were the most popular coffee types, accounting for the largest portion of sales, while **Liberica and Excelsa** had lower sales volumes, suggesting they cater to niche markets.

 #### c. **Sales by Product Size**